 Creating Build Configuration from Meta-Runner

-If you need to fix a meta-runner and test your fix, you can create a build configuration from a meta-runner, can change its steps, adjust parameters and requirements, check how it works, and then use the Extract meta-runner action to apply the changes to the existing meta-runner with the same ID.
+If you need to fix a meta-runner and test your fix, you can create a build configuration from a meta-runner, change its steps, adjust parameters and requirements, check how it works, and then use the Extract meta-runner action to apply the changes to the existing meta-runner with the same ID.